nicolasigor/codeAppearanceLatex/README.md

 # codeAppearanceLatex

-These are config files for LaTeX documents, to insert pretty code.
-Two options are available, both of them supporting Julia code.
-To use them, place it in your directory and add in the preamble:
+These are config files to insert pretty code inside LaTeX documents.
+Two options are available, both of them supporting Julia language syntax highlighting.
+To use them, place one of the files in your directory and write in the preamble:
 ```
 \input{codeListingConfig.tex}
 ```